liviuxyz-ctrl/Login_PHP/README.md

 # Registration Website
 Simple PHP website made only for login and register purposes.
-You can visualize the entire database from within the website.
+You can also visualize the entire database from within the website, and delete users as well.